niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Digging

-Using a pickaxe, dig a path under the rail and around the ties for the liquid-tight tubing and controller stand.
+Using a pickaxe, remove the ballast under the rail and around the ties for the liquid-tight tubing and controller stand.

 ---